Harshman-sharma/ArduinoSmartControlSystem/README.md

 # ArduinoSmartControlSystem
-A project that seeks to allows users to operate various devices in home with just a touch (via smartphone)
+A project that allows the user to operate various devices in home with just a touch (via smartphone)

 REQUIRED: